Crystallization of polymers: Crystallization by stretching

 The above mechanism considered crystallization from the melt, which is important for injection molding of plastic components.
 Another type of crystallization occurs upon extrusion used in making fibers and films.

 In this process, the polymer is forced through, e.g., a nozzle that creates tensile stress which partially aligns its molecules.
-Such alignment can be considered as crystallization and it affects the material properties.
+Such alignment can be considered as crystallization, and it affects the material properties.
 For example, the strength of the fiber is greatly increased in the longitudinal direction, and optical properties show large anisotropy along and perpendicular to the fiber axis.
 Such anisotropy is more enhanced in presence of rod-like fillers such as carbon nanotubes, compared to spherical fillers.
 Polymer strength is increased not only by extrusion, but also by blow molding, which is used in the production of plastic tanks and PET bottles.
 Some polymers which do not crystallize from the melt, can be partially aligned by stretching.

 Some elastomers which are amorphous in the unstrained state undergo rapid crystallization upon stretching.

 Crystallization from solution

 Polymers can also be crystallized from a solution or upon evaporation of a solvent.
-This process depends on the degree of dilution: in dilute solutions, the molecular chains have no connection with each other and exist as a separate polymer coils in the solution.
+This process depends on the degree of dilution: in dilute solutions, the molecular chains have no connection with each other and exist as a separate polymer coil in the solution.
 Increase in concentration which can occur via solvent evaporation, induces interaction between molecular chains and a possible crystallization as in the crystallization from the melt.
 Crystallization from solution may result in the highest degree of polymer crystallinity.
 For example, highly linear polyethylene can form platelet-like single crystals with a thickness on the order 10–20 nm when crystallized from a dilute solution.
 The crystal shape can be more complex for other polymers, including hollow pyramids, spirals and multilayer dendritic structures.

 A very different process is precipitation; it uses a solvent which dissolves individual monomers but not the resulting polymer.
 When a certain degree of polymerization is reached, the polymerized and partially crystallized product precipitates out of the solution.
 The rate of crystallization can be monitored by a technique which selectively probes the dissolved fraction, such as nuclear magnetic resonance.